bytedance/g3/doc/openssl-variants.md

 ### Build

+- Make sure you have `cmake`, `pkg-config` installed

+- Install a recent version of [go](https://go.dev/dl/) if you want to do AWS-LC code generation.

-Use `--features vendored-aws-lc` cargo build option.
+- Build with `--features vendored-aws-lc` cargo build option.

 ### Package

-- Install a recent version of [go](https://go.dev/dl/).

-- Switch to branch `rel/aws-lc`, then run the build script or create the release tarball as usual.
+Switch to branch `rel/aws-lc`, then run the build script or create the release tarball as usual.